Thom087/RoboND-Kinematics-Project/README.md

 # Robotic arm - Pick & Place project

+[//]: # (Image References)

+[image1]: ./misc_images/FW_Kinematics.png

+In this project a path trajectory is generated, where a 6DOF kuka robot needs to followed.
+The target is to pick the cans out of a rack and release it in a bin.

+![alt text][image1]

 Make sure you are using robo-nd VM or have Ubuntu+ROS installed locally.

 ### One time Gazebo setup step: